ArthurOberon/push_swap/README.md

 ## LIS

-Length Increasing Subsequence
+Length Increasing Subsequence is used to find the length of the longest subsequence of a given sequence such that all elements of the subsequence are sorted in increasing order.

+### For example :

-At the start the lis_tab look like this :
+At the start it will look like this :

 | POS   | 0 | 1 | 2 | 3 | 4 |
 |-------|---|---|---|---|---|
 |INDEX	| 2 | 1 | 3 | 4 | 5 |
 |LIS	| 1 | 1 | 1 | 1 | 1 |

-LIS of all index is egal to 1 there are all at least a lis of length 1
+LIS of all index is egal to 1 because there are all at least a lis of length 1

 Initialization of variable :
 ```